xplosionmind/tommi.space/content/jam/public/YunoHost Server Monitoring.md

 ---
 date: 2025-06-06T08:33:49+02:00
+updated: 2026-02-10T11:05:00+01:00
 tags:
   - geek/sysad
-  - wip
+  - outdated
-description: Notes on monitoring a YunoHost server
+description: How to monitor load and statistics of a YunoHost server.
 ---
 https://forum.yunohost.org/t/yunohost-monitoring-101/37183